pixiebrix/pixiebrix-extension/src/testUtils/performanceTesting/readme.md

 # Directory

-This is a partial import of [react-performance-testing](https://github.com/keiya01/react-performance-testing) that is slightly adapted for the project.
+This is a partial import of [react-performance-testing](https://github.com/keiya01/react-performance-testing) library that is slightly adapted for the project.